NB-ENTOO/nb-ecommerce/memory-bank/projectbrief.md

-# ETB Tech Website Replication Project Brief
+# E-commerce Website Project Brief

 ## Project Overview
-This project aims to replicate the design and functionality of the ETB Tech e-commerce website (https://www.etb-tech.com/) with a focus on both frontend and backend implementation.
-The replica will be hosted locally using Docker.
+This project aims to build a modern e-commerce platform with a focus on both frontend and backend implementation.
+The application will be hosted locally using Docker for development and testing.

 ## Requirements

 ### Design
-- Replicate the visual design, layout, and user experience of the original website
+- Create a clean, modern visual design focused on product presentation
 - Ensure responsive design for desktop, tablet, and mobile devices
-- Maintain the original color scheme, typography, and visual elements
+- Implement a consistent color scheme, typography, and visual elements
+- Focus on user experience and intuitive navigation

 ### Functionality
-- Implement navigation system matching the original website
+- Implement comprehensive navigation system with categories
-- Create product listing and categorization system
+- Create product listing with filtering and search capabilities
-- Implement search functionality
-- Include product filtering and sorting options
-- Develop product detail pages
+- Develop detailed product pages with specifications
-- Implement cart and checkout system
+- Implement shopping cart and checkout flow
+- Build user account and profile management
+- Include order history and tracking

 ### Technical
-- Create a modern, scalable architecture
+- Create a modern, scalable architecture using Next.js and Express
 - Employ Docker for containerization and local hosting
-- Develop a clean, well-documented codebase
+- Develop a clean, maintainable codebase with TypeScript
-- Implement responsive design principles
+- Implement responsive design principles with Tailwind CSS
 - Ensure cross-browser compatibility

 ## Goals
 - Create a fully functional e-commerce platform
-- Maintain visual consistency with the original site
 - Provide a smooth, intuitive user experience
 - Ensure code quality and maintainability
 - Deploy successfully in a local Docker environment
+- Demonstrate modern web development best practices

+## Implementation Approach

+### Frontend
+- Next.js 13+ with App Router architecture
+- React functional components with hooks
+- Tailwind CSS for styling
+- TypeScript for type safety
+- Mobile-first responsive design

+### Backend
+- Express.js RESTful API
+- MongoDB with Mongoose ODM
+- Controller-based architecture
+- Product and user management endpoints

+### Infrastructure
+- Docker Compose for local development
+- Container services for frontend, backend, and database
+- Volume mapping for code synchronization

+## Deliverables
+- Complete frontend application with all primary e-commerce pages
+- Backend API with product management endpoints
+- Database integration with MongoDB
+- Docker configuration for local deployment
+- Project documentation and setup instructions